willking2/fish546_W15/nlap-ano/methods.md

 # Methods
-(at this point, written mostly for myself, can rephrase later to turn in for class)

-QUESTIONS:
-- hummingbird OS, verison, etc.?
+To annotate the transcriptome of the dog whelk, *Nucella lapillus*, I used Blastx v 2.2.29+ to annotate contigs against the UniProtKB Swiss-prot database, applying an E-value cut-off of 1E-20.

+The transcriptome of *N. lapillus* was obtained from the Dryad Digital Repository (http://dx.doi.org/10.5061/dryad.610dd) specified in Chu et al. (2014).
+Blastx was downloaded from the National Center for Biotechnology Information website (http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) as a stand-alone version.
+The UniProtKB Swiss-prot database was downloaded from the Universal Protein Resource website (http://www.uniprot.org/downloads).
+For Blastx, the query sequence was the transcriptome of *N. lapillus* and the database for comparison was the UniprotKB Swiss-prot database.

 ------------------------------------------------------------------

-To annotate the transcriptome of the Dog whelk, *N. lapillus*, I used Blastx v 2.2.29+ to annotate contigs against the UniProtKB Swiss-prot database, applying an E-value cut-off of 1E-20 (**what is this**).
+## QUESTIONS:
+hummingbird OS, verison, etc.?

-## outline
+## outline, other details
 1. main goal
-2. query sequence: N. lapillus transcriptome from Chen et al
+2. query sequence: N. lapillus transcriptome from Chu et al
 	- downloaded point and click style on Will's PC, then git hubbed to Hummingbird
 	- Dryad Digital Repository. http://dx.doi.org/10.5061/dryad.610dd
 	- downloaded 12 Jan 2015 on Windows 7 from Dryad